 I’m taking my weekends back and no longer working outside Monday through Friday.
-(My assistant is helping enforce this.)
+(My team is helping enforce this.)

 For the time being, I’ve decided to stop answering comments on this blog.
 I went back and forth on this, but it’s something I need to do right now.
 I love reading your responses and seeing everyone interact with each other and can always be reached via email, social media, or the forums, but for now, I will no longer be responding to comments on the blog itself.

 And, most dramatically, I am no longer going to travel and work at the same time.

 This is the biggest cause of my anxiety.
 It’s going to be just one or the other.
 When on the road, the computer will stay at home.
 I am at my best and at my happiest when I can focus on each thing individually.
 I am most excited about each when they stay away from each other.
 But when I’m trying to mix them, they bring me a lot of stress.

 I could handle the juggling before but not anymore.
 To get back to my happy place, I plan to focus on each one separately.
 When at home, I’ll work.
 When on the road, I’ll travel like I used to… like how I saw those backpackers in Mendoza.
 This trip to Australia is the last time I’ll bring my computer on the road with me.

 These are big changes for me and it’s going to take time to get used to them, but I know creating boundaries and limits will stop me from going crazy and wanting to pop Xanax like candy.
 Rome was not built in a day and mental health is a long journey.